TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 <br />

-To check if a user meets this condition, we will run `GetNPUsers.py` passing this list:
+To check if a user meets this condition, we'll run `GetNPUsers.py`, passing in this list:

 <br />